Darrell Lea

 Darrell Lea is an Australian company that manufactures and distributes chocolate, liquorice and other confectionery.
-Its headquarters is based in Ingleburn, New South Wales.
+Its headquarters is based in the Sydney suburb of Ingleburn.
 After 85 years under the ownership and control of the Lea family, the company went into voluntary administration in 2012 leading to its acquisition, sale and restructuring under new ownership.

 History

 Darrell Lea was in the ownership of the Lea family from its foundation by Harry Lea until the early 2010s.
 Harry, who was born on 15 February 1876 in Spitalfields, London, migrated to Western Australia in 1888 and started making confectionery in 1917 at the back of his Manly Corso fruit shop.
 Lea started the first shop in New South Wales in 1927 in Sydney's Haymarket, being a combined milk bar and confectionery shop.
 During the Great Depression in 1929, a shop became vacant in Pitt Street, and in 1935 a factory was established at 1 York Street.
 His first almond nougat creation was called Bulgarian Rock.

 Monty (Montague) and Harris Lea, the two middle sons of Harry, opened a manufacturing operation in Melbourne, with their first shop on Swanston Street, in 1940.

 Harry Lea died in 1957.
 Maurice Lea, Harry's eldest son, opened five shops in Brisbane in 1966 and delivered fresh stock until he (Maurice) retired in 1996.
 Robert Lea, Harris' second son, opened a shop in Adelaide in 1966.

 In 1968, the company was listed on the stock exchange, with Darrell (c.
 1927-1992) as chairman and managing director (Harris became managing director in 1971), but was privatised again in 1982, with Jason Durard Lea (28 September 1942 – 12 September 2005), Monty's son, being managing director from 1983 to 1998.
 Darrell died in 1990, aged 62.
 In 1992, the Darrell Lea chocolate factory at Kogarah was rebuilt with modern machinery after a fire in the previous year.